hatRiot/zarp/README.md

 ## Installation

-zarp is intended to be as dependency-free as possible.
+Zarp is intended to be as dependency-free as possible.
 When available, zarp has opted to use pure or native Python implementations over requiring or importing huge libraries.

-Even as such, zarp requires the following to run:
+#### Even as such, zarp requires the following to run:

 * Linux
 * Python 2.7.x
 * Scapy (packaged with zarp)

-It is also recommended that user's have the following installed for access to specific modules:
+#### It is also recommended that user's have the following installed for access to specific modules:

 * airmon-ng suite (for all your wireless cracking needs)
 * tcpdump